❌ Polling every 2 seconds from frontend

 Friday, 6:30 PM.
-Client tests the new chat.
-Refreshes the page every 2 seconds manually.
-"Why do messages arrive with delay?" — they ask.
+A client tests the chat.
+Refreshes the page by hand.
+"Why the delay?"
 You look at the code:

 # ❌ Polling every 2 seconds from frontend